[Mar.2013] This Easter, we had a holiday in Puglia, south Italy with my family.

 Trulli are dotted around the countryside outside of Alberobello, too.

-The view of old Trulli in the olive field is so beautiful that I wanted to be there longer.
+The view of old Trulli in the olive field was so beautiful that I wished we could have stayed there longer.